AdaCore/gnatcoverage/testsuite/Qualif/Introduction/content.rst

 identifier, for example
 `/TOR/Ada/stmt/Core/CompoudStatements/Loop/Incomplete_Iteration`.

-These identifiers are used to denote individual testcases in the |str_doc|
+These identifiers are used to denote individual testcases in the |str_abb|
 report produced out of testuite runs for qualification.

 For a more detailed description of how testscase sources are organized and how